 Point Defiance Zoo & Aquarium joined forces with the U.S. Fish and Wildlife Service and the Association of Zoos and Aquariums in 1984 to establish a long-term propagation program for the Red Wolf and to include it in a Species Survival Plan (SSP), along with hundreds of other animals.

-Today more than 30 approved facilities work together as part of the Red Wolf SSP to ensure Red Wolf survival.
-Since the creation of the breeding program, the population of Red Wolves has increased dramatically, with their numbers now at nearly 200 in the SSP and over 100 wolves in the wild.
+Today more than 40 approved facilities work together as part of the Red Wolf SSP to ensure Red Wolf survival.
+Since the creation of the breeding program, the population of Red Wolves has increased dramatically, with their numbers now at nearly 200 in the SSP and about 50 wolves in the wild.

 Extensive statistical analysis of the population and careful attention to the details of managing a very small gene pool has helped to maintain genetic diversity for the wolves.
 Genome resource banking and assisted reproduction techniques are also being studied and used as tools to help better manage the Red Wolf population.